 Tips for getting started

-- Appointment booking Shopify apps offer a dynamic calendar, letting customers book preferred time slots with real-time availability.
+- Try appointment booking Shopify apps with dynamic calendars that let customers book their preferred time slots based on real-time availability.

 8. Memberships